aayushmodi-vlsi7/WEEK-2_Aayush_VSD_RISC-V_Tapeout/Part-1/README.md

 - **First Layer of Verification:** Functional models allow you to describe the behavior of the system at a higher level (what the system should do), without worrying about how exactly the gates and flip-flops are implemented.

 - **Catch Errors Early:** Most logical or architectural mistakes are found at this stage.
-If functional modelling is skipped, errors may only appear during RTL simulation or physical design — which is much more expensive and time-consuming to fix.
+If functional modelling is skipped, errors may only appear during RTL simulation or physical design, which is much more expensive and time-consuming to fix.

 - **Bridge Between Concept and RTL:** Functional modelling translates the conceptual block diagrams into an executable model.
 This ensures that when you move to RTL, you already know the logic flow is correct.